 Many people with this form of asthma find that swimming is easier on their lungs than the likes of running or cycling.
 Usually, this is because the heat in the pool area is quite warm and breathing warm air is easier on the bronchi.
 The only thing about swimming in a pool is that the chlorine can trigger symptoms in some people.

 Assess your fitness level

 If you attend a gym and have access to a personal trainer or gym instructor, see if they will assess your fitness level and they can tailor a work out to suit your needs.
-Using equipment like the treadmill or cross trainer are great for setting your speed and resistance and can give you a great idea of how much exercise your can do before it has an effect on your breathing.
-It’s also easy enough to monitor what distance you can cover and the amount of calories you are burning.
+Using equipment like the treadmill or cross-trainer is great for setting your speed and resistance and can give you a great idea of how much exercise you can do before it has an effect on your breathing.
+It’s also easy enough to monitor what distance you can cover and the number of calories you are burning.

 Set yourself a Target

 It’s always good to set yourself goals in life and you should try and have the same attitude towards exercise.
 No one should expect to be as fit as a top athlete their first time trying in the gym or out for a run.